sjbrown/misc_work/genesis/rules.md

 #### Finishing the song

-For every *Song Part* in the song, this process is repeated: the starting player takes 1-3 dice, rolls them, places them in the Dice Pool, then each player with a square in the column chooses and places a die.
+For every *Song Part* in the song, this process is repeated: the starting player gathers dice, rolls them, adds them to the Dice Pool, then each player with a square in the column chooses and places a die.

 After a *Song Part* is complete, there will usually be one unchosen die.